The Family of Catholic Parishes

-The parish, endeavoring to practice what it preaches, tithing its Sunday offering for needs outside the parish: e.g. support of food pantry, needy individuals/families, Catholic Relief Services, St. Vincent de Paul.
+The parish, endeavoring to practice what it preaches, tithes its Sunday offering for needs outside the parish, e.g. support of food pantries, needy individuals/families, Catholic Relief Services, St. Vincent de Paul, and others.

 LEAVING A LEGACY AND WILLS

-Parishioners are encouraged to remember their parish in their estate planning and their wills.
-Endowments for the parish and its ministries can be arranged through the Northern Michigan Catholic Foundation at 231-922-9070 (website) or at the diocese (989-732-5147).
-Only the interest on these gifts is given to the parish for use as a donor indicated.
+Parishioners are encouraged to remember their parish in their estate planning and wills.
+Endowments for the parish and its ministries can be arranged through the Northern Michigan Catholic Foundation at (231) 922-9070, or through the Diocese of Gaylord at (989) 732-5147.
+Only the interest on these gifts is given to the parish for use as indicated by donors.

 CATHOLIC SERVICES APPEAL (CSA)